 Cape Town Nightlife

 By far South Africa's most cosmopolitan city, Cape Town's nightlife is definitely something to write home about.
-This multicultural city has something for just about everyone from fashionable bars and watering holes to classy dance clubs and hotel bars, and visitors will find themselves brushing shoulders with the who's who in Cape Town's social scene.
+This multicultural city has something for just about everyone, from fashionable bars and watering holes to classy dance clubs and hotel bars, and visitors will find themselves brushing shoulders with the who's who in Cape Town's trendy social scene.

-If that doesn't float your boat, head to Observatory for a more bourgeois bohemian experience with students from the University of Cape Town.
+If that doesn't float your boat, head to Observatory for a more bohemian experience with students from the University of Cape Town.
 Everything happens at a slightly slower pace here and pool halls, reggae bars, avant-garde eateries and live music are the order of the day.
 For a younger and more mainstream clubbing experience, head to main road in Claremont where teens prefer to drink and dance the night away at clubs like Tiger Tiger.

 Our Travel Expert